-Please note that this DOE National Laboratory Program Announcement (PA) is only for opportunities advancing the Accelerator R&D Stewardship mission.
-This Accelerator Stewardship PA is for R&D activities that may impact High Energy Physics, but which predominantly impact other non-HEP applications.
+Please note that this Funding Opportunity Announcement is only for opportunities advancing the Accelerator R&D Stewardship mission, and that there is a separate Funding Opportunity Announcement for research and development within the objectives of the High Energy Physics program.
+Proposals for R&D activities that predominantly impact the High Energy Physics mission should be submitted to the HEP Comparative Review FOA, DE-FOA-0001358.
+This Accelerator Stewardship Program Announcement to DOE National Laboratories (PA) is for R&D activities that may impact High Energy Physics, but which predominantly impact other non-HEP applications.